 School Counselor vs. Sport Psychologist: What’s the Difference?

-As she asked about my work and how it was similar yet different from hers, I thought about how important it is for clients like you to know these differences.
+As she asked about our work and how it was similar yet different from hers, we thought about how important it is for clients like you to know these differences.

 To help you understand how sport psychologists are similar, yet different, from school counselors, we have created an outline that explains the What, How, Who, When, and Where for each clinician.